Vivek-04022001/documentation/coredev/getting-started-with-development.md

 ## Check out packages to fix

-Most packages are not in {file}`src/` by default, so you can use `mr.developer` to get the latest and make sure you are always up to date.
+Most packages aren't in {file}`src/` by default, so you can use `mr.developer` to get the latest and make sure you are always up to date.
 It can be a little daunting at first to find out which packages cause the bug in question, but just ask in https://community.plone.org/ if you need some help.
 Once you know which packages you want, pull their source.